Skip to content

 The institutionalization of compassion (AF17) and benevolence (AF18) in the political domain, using institutional power to help those suffering from harmful differences toward better conditions of unfolding.

-This distinction becomes especially acute in the age of AI.
-An AI system that distributes welfare benefits with algorithmic efficiency may outperform human administrators on every measurable metric (speed, accuracy, fairness) while being structurally incapable of compassion (AF17).
-It cannot suffer upon seeing another’s suffering; it cannot recognize the vulnerability of existence itself in the other’s condition.
-This does not mean AI should not assist in welfare distribution; it means that the affective dimension of welfare (the recognition of shared vulnerability, the communication of genuine care) cannot be delegated to AI.
-PP5 applies not only to judgment but to the affective dimension of governance: there are political functions that require not merely competence but compassion, and compassion is an affect that only experiencers can have.
+AI sharpens the point.
+An algorithm that distributes welfare with efficiency may outperform human administrators on speed, consistency, and error detection, yet it remains structurally incapable of compassion (AF17): it cannot suffer at another’s suffering or recognize the vulnerability of existence itself in the other’s condition.
+This does not mean AI should not assist; it means the affective dimension of welfare, the recognition of shared vulnerability and the communication of genuine care, cannot be delegated to it.
+PP5 therefore applies to the affective dimension of governance as much as to judgment: some political functions require not merely competence but compassion, and compassion is an affect that only experiencers can have.

-Scholium: AP4 establishes the core principle: compassion and benevolence must condition each other, lest they degrade into violence or indifference respectively.
-International development provides a cautionary illustration.
-Decades of well-intentioned aid have sometimes deepened rather than diminished the dependency of recipient communities, because the aid was driven by benevolence without compassion, by the desire to help without genuine recognition of the recipients’ own agency and lucidity.
-The Tao of Lucidity’s framework suggests a reorientation: the goal of political benevolence is to remove the obstacles (material, institutional, cognitive) that prevent others from pursuing lucidity on their own terms, since delivering lucidity to others is impossible (P10).
+AP4 establishes the core principle: compassion and benevolence must condition each other, or they degrade into violence or indifference.
+The goal of political benevolence is to remove material, institutional, and cognitive obstacles that prevent others from pursuing lucidity on their own terms, since delivering lucidity to others is impossible (P10).

 XII.3.5 · Political Fear